Dreaming of Watercolor

 Are you feeling a bit scared to start now?
 Don’t worry, that’s only natural.
 Remember that you aren’t aiming for perfect.
 Watercolors don’t work that way.
 They are wild, spontaneous, and random and you will need to be patient while you learn your tools and materials.
 Just give yourself some time to paint simple things.
 In fact, some gorgeous artwork is made exclusively from basic geometric shapes, so it’s a great exercise!

 I hope this was helpful as you dive into the wonderful world of watercolor!
-Comment below your favorite watercolor supplies.
+Comment below your favorite watercolor art supplies.
 I’m always looking to try new watercolor goodies.
 And tag my Instagram account when you post your awesome art, I’d love to see!
 Happy painting!

 Great blog.
 Excellent information presented in an “easy to understand way.”
 I feel like we are hanging out having coffee!
 Thanks so much.